SaraPettinari/RoboPM/README.md

 * Corradini, F., Pettinari, S., Re, B., Rossi, L., Tiezzi, F. (2024).
 A Methodology for the Analysis of Robotic Systems via Process Mining.
 In: Enterprise Design, Operations, and Computing.
 EDOC 2023.
 Lecture Notes in Computer Science, vol 14367.
 Springer. [[link](https://link.springer.com/chapter/10.1007/978-3-031-46587-1_7)]

+## Note
+The robotic warehouse scenario in Fig. 1 is AI-generated.